 The collection of mosquitoes for the bottle assays were facilitated by the use of several CDC light traps (John W. Hock Co., Gainesville, FL), baited with CO2 at a flow rate of 500ml/min.
-ABC standard collection nets (Clarke Mosquito Control Products.
-Roselle, IL) were used to contain the mosquitoes, along with a simple food source, until resistance testing took place, which was usually within a couple of hours.
+ABC standard collection nets (Clarke Mosquito Control Products, Inc., Roselle, IL) were used to contain the mosquitoes, along with a simple food source, until resistance testing took place, which was usually within a couple of hours.
 The mechanical aspiration from the collection cages to the assay bottles was enabled by the use of a flashlight aspirator (BioQuip Products, Inc., Rancho Dominguez, CA).

 The baseline mosquitoes were collected from an area located near an organic farm.
-This site has been an official exclusion property since 2006, but even prior to that CMMCP has no record of using adulticide products there.
+This site has been an official exclusion property since

+2006, but even prior to that CMMCP has no record of using adulticide products there.
 Once the baseline concentration had been determined using these unexposed mosquitoes, collections were made at several other sites that had varying number of adulticide events (~2-15) over the previous couple of years.
-In 2007 six different locations were used. multiple two sites having collections and trial sets. additional site was added in 2008, while bottle assays were concentrated on four different sites in 2009. sites which had been monitored previously.
-These potentially resistant mosquitoes were run against the baseline concentration from the unexposed population, as well as control bottles coated with only acetone.
+These potentially resistant mosquitoes were then run against the baseline concentration from the unexposed population, as well as control bottles coated with only acetone.
+Over the past eight seasons of resistance surveillance, several collection sites have been used. with slight modifications year to year depending on habitat and seasonal population changes.

-After conducting bottle assays on the collected mosquitoes against the baseline concentration. the knockdown percentage was plotted against the time interval to determine if any degree of resistance was these forming in populations compared to those unexposed. any specimens survived longer than those of the baseline group, this could represent some degree of resistance has developed.
+After conducting bottle assays on the collected mosquitoes against the baseline concentration, knockdown percentage was plotted against the time interval to determine if any degree of resistance was forming in these populations compared to those unexposed. any specimens survived longer than those of the baseline group, this could represent some degree of resistance has developed.